Graeme Clark (doctor): Development of multi-channel cochlear implants

-From 1985 to 1990 Clark and the members of his Cochlear Implant Clinic at the Eye and Ear Hospital in Melbourne, followed by other clinics worldwide, found that the formant extraction speech coding strategies developed by Clark and team resulted in up to 60% of children being able to understand significant numbers of words and sentences with electrical stimulation alone without help from lipreading.
-With a strategy that also extracted a band of high frequencies there were increased numbers of children with improved speech perception, speech production and language scores.
+From 1985 to 1990, Clark’s team at the Cochlear Implant Clinic in Melbourne, along with clinics worldwide, found that their speech coding strategies allowed up to 60% of children to understand words and sentences using electrical stimulation alone, without lip-reading.
+The addition of high-frequency bands led to further improvements in speech perception, production, and language scores.

 The Bionic Ear Institute

-In 1970 Clark was appointed as the Foundation Professor of Otolaryngology (Ear, Nose, and Throat Surgery) at the University of Melbourne, and then in 2000 he was made one of the first Laureate Professors at the University for his international recognition of scientific achievement.
-He held this position until he retired in 2004.
-He led cochlear implant research while Head of the Department of Otolaryngology.
+In 1970, Clark was appointed Foundation Professor of Otolaryngology at the University of Melbourne and became one of the first Laureate Professors in 2000, recognizing his international scientific achievements.
+He held this position until his retirement in 2004, leading cochlear implant research as Head of the Department of Otolaryngology.
 His research was funded initially by an appeal through a Telethon, and then a Public Interest Grant from the Australian government.
 His ongoing research to understand the functioning and improve the cochlear implant was through his grants from the National Health and Medical Research Council of Australia, the Australian Research Council, The US National Institutes of Health, and The Cooperative Research Center program.
 In 1983 the Bionic Ear Institute was founded by Clark, as an independent, non-profit, medical research organization.
 The goal of the Bionic Ear Institute was, "to give deaf children and adults the opportunity to participate as fully as possible in the hearing world and to find new ways to restore brain function".
 The Bionic Ear Institute renamed itself the Bionics Institute in 2011 due to an expansion of its aims to not just improve the bionic ear, but to develop a bionic eye and devices capable of deep brain stimulation.

 Charity foundations

-In 2002 The Graeme Clark Cochlear Scholarship Foundation was established in honor of Graeme Clark for his lifelong commitment to finding a solution for people with hearing loss, and his pioneering work in the field of cochlear implant technology.
+In 2002 The Graeme Clark Cochlear Scholarship Foundation was established in honour of Graeme Clark for his lifelong commitment to finding a solution for people with hearing loss, and his pioneering work in the field of cochlear implant technology.
 Awarded by Cochlear Limited, scholarships are presented to cochlear implant recipients around the world to help defray the costs of their higher education, consisting of financial assistance towards a college degree at an accredited university for up to four years.

 In recognition of Clark's contributions to the welfare of deaf people, The Graeme Clark Charitable Foundation, a charitable foundation has been established to firstly enable individuals with deafness and other sensory disorders develop their potential through appropriate biomedical, technological and educational measures.